Nicaragua Breaks Off Ties With Israel

 Date

-MANAGUA, Oct 12 (NNN-AGENCIES) - Nicaragua announced plans to break off relations with Israel over the war in Gaza, calling the Israeli government“fascist and genocidal.”
+San José: Nicaragua on Friday announced plans to break off relations with Israel over the war in Gaza, calling the Israeli government "fascist and genocidal."

 The move is an essentially symbolic one, with ties between Israel and the central American country virtually nonexistent.